About

 Biography

-Cathy Irons performs concerts from baroque and classical to contemporary and jazz throughout New Zealand and abroad.
 She began her violin and piano studies at the age of seven, emerging as a promising young teenage musician performing regularly on South African's national TV and radio.
-Her tertiary violin studies were with Jurgen Schwietering, the concertmaster of the Kwa-Zulu Natal Philharmonic Orchestra, at the University of Natal, South Africa, where she graduated with a distinction for her Bachelor of Music in Orchestral Performance.
-In her final year of study she received an internship with the KNPO, which she joined subsequently, before immigrating to Christchurch.
-Cathy is currently a first violinist with the Christchurch Symphony Orchestra, sometimes as acting concertmaster.
+Her tertiary violin studies were with Jurgen Schwietering, the concertmaster of the Kwa-Zulu Natal Philharmonic Orchestra at the University of Natal, South Africa, where she graduated with a distinction for her Bachelor of Music in Orchestral Performance.
+In her final year of study she received an internship with the KZNPO, which she joined subsequently, before immigrating to Christchurch.

 Supporting Your Dream